AI

 5

-Defense/clarification about Musk
+Defense/clarification about Musk:

 Others counter that he didn’t oppose AI wholesale but bet against a particular version, and has long worked on AI, so the narrative of sudden conversion is misleading.